 An update on our engagement and advocacy activities

-Our active stewardship goes beyond proxy voting and includes direct and collaborative engagement and advocacy initiatives.
+Our active stewardship goes beyond proxy voting to include direct and collaborative engagement and advocacy initiatives.
 We've summarised some key ones from January-March 2022

 As an ethical and responsible investor, we hold the companies in which we invest to high standards.
 The first step in our investment process is to undertake rigorous screening to determine which companies are suitable to invest in.
 We then carry out detailed analyses and evaluations on each company to better understand the financial strength and E-S-G risk exposure alongside governance capability and United Nations Sustainable Development Goals’ alignment and aspiration.
 Finally, we take the practice of ethical investment one step further through active stewardship.
 Beyond simply voting on proxies, this covers: